The Complete Guide to Pressure Ulcers

-In this guide we will be focusing on pressure ulcers and what they are, who gets them and how they can be prevented.
-700,000 people in the UK are affected by pressure ulcers each year and between 80 to 95% of these cases are preventable (Excellence, 2014).
+700,000 people in the UK are affected by pressure ulcers each year and between 80 to 95% of these cases are preventable1.

 Do you know how much pressure ulcers cost the NHS?